 Though incorporated in 1959, St. John’s was still a mission.
 In 1961, the members applied to the Diocese for Parish Status, which was granted May 27, 1962.

 At the same time, they began the planned worship space expansion.
 The original pine building was moved farther back (north) on the property and the A-frame addition was constructed and completed in time for services at Christmas, 1962.
 This expansion increased the total seating capacity from 85 to 220.
-And above the entryway, a small choir loft was built, with the organ console located at the west end.
+And above the entryway, a small choir loft was built.

 In 1955, St. John’s acquired 2 lots west of the church and built a parish house during 1955-57.
 In 1964, 7 classrooms, 2 wash-rooms and the covered walkway from the church to the hall were added.
 During 1976-77, the parish house was expanded with an enlarged kitchen, an outer office, copier room, washroom, the new Rector’s office and the inner courtyard.
 On March 6, 1978, the hall was dedicated as Lelia Hall, to honor her father, Meritt Preston.